What is a Wetland?

 Assessment of stream habitat is an important step in biomonitoring and restoration projects.
 Almost every project has a habitat evaluation component because it can be a critical limiting factor for species diversity, therefore cost and effort can be minimized by first assessing habitat.

-Our biologists can assess stream habitat by several innovative methods including:
+Our biologists can assess stream habitat using a range of innovative methods, including:

 - GIS/GPS mapping